Surue/surue.github.io/_posts/2020-04-07-Particle-systems.md

 One defect that can be easily found in most programmers is to never been satisfied of their work.
 Their is always enough place to go deeper, to keep optimizing systems implemented, to tweak some function.
 Particle are a good trap, handling thousand and thousands of objects in some tight arrays are easy to monitor and to optimize.

-But programmers needs to know when to stop, especially when working on indi/solo project
+But programmers needs to know when to stopp, especially when working on indi/solo project

 where time constraints are less pressing.
 Optimization needs to be stop when the game can run with a smooth framerate and that those part are not causing probleme.